 Best practices governing meetings of the Douzaine of St Peter Port

-The procedures which govern the Douzaine and Constables are partly provided by Guernsey law, and partly set and reviewed by the Douzaine itself.
+The procedures which govern the Constables and the Douzaine are partly provided by Guernsey law, and partly set and reviewed by the Douzaine itself.
 In particular, Guernsey law governs the procedure for the election of Douzeniers and Constables and through The Reform (Guernsey) Law 1948 (as amended), Part V and The Elections Ordinance, 2007.
 The Guernsey statute book also includes the 2011 Guernsey Douzaine Charter.

 Internal procedures of the Douzaine are its own affair and this document describes the procedures and processes as they apply to the Douzaine of St Peter Port.
 This is a living document and will be amended periodically to meet the changing needs of the Parish.